Templemore: Ancient history

 The ancient territory of Éile obtained its name from pre-historic inhabitants called the Eli, about whom little is known beyond what may be gathered from legends and traditions.
 The extent of Éile varied throughout the centuries with the rise and fall of the tribes in occupation.
-Before the 5th century AD the details of its history which can be gleaned from surviving records and literature are exceedingly meagre, obscure and confusing.
 During this century however Éile appears to have reached its greatest extent, stretching from Croghan Bri Eli (Croghan Hill in Offaly) to just south of Cashel (in Corca Eathrach Eli).
 The southern part of this territory embraced the baronies of Eliogarty and Ikerrin, a great part of the modern barony of Middle Third, the territory of Ileagh (or Ileigh) and a portion of the present barony of Kilnamanagh Upper.

 By the 8th century, the territory of Ancient Éile had broken up into a number of petty kingdoms: the O'Carroll occupied the northern portion, the O'Spillanes held Ileagh, the Eóganacht Chaisil had annexed Middle Third.
 The ancient name of the district on which the town now stands was Tuatha Corca Teine.
 Teine was supposed to have been the son of the King of Connacht, arriving in the district shortly after Saint Patrick.
 Monastic settlements were located at the site of Teine's fort, 'Land of the Monks' (Farran na Manna).
 A holy man named Silean (anglicised as Sheelan) is reputed to have accompanied St Patrick and to have established a monastery in the area.
 There is no townland called Templemore.
 The townland on which the town is built is Kiltillane (Cill tSilean), meaning Saint Sheelan's Church.